hassangaber/COMP551-p4/README.md

 * All evidence scores except for one outscored both the claim & evidence input types with the same models/datasets, the largest difference being the BERT model which learned much stronger signals from evidence alone

 ## Experiment II: Applying LSTM & Random Forrest models to new dataset
+* Note that experiments with the new dataset were not done on the BERT model because of the issues

 ### Preprocessing for LSTM & RF
 * The dataset was preprocessed to fit the format in the `Dataset` section above, all these operations are defined inside functions in `preprocess.py`